-It’s true that small appliances require some space, but it’s also true that they can make it easy to prepare and eat delicious, nutrient-dense, and cruelty-free vegan, plant-based dishes.
-While you can get along without them, I do think a couple are worth the space they take up on your counter, and their price points are really reasonable.
+It’s true that small appliances require some space, but it’s also true that they can make it easy to prepare and eat delicious, nutrient-dense, vegan, plant-based dishes.
+While of course you can get along without them, I do think a couple are worth the space they take up on your counter, and their price points are really reasonable.

-I also recommend — if you can / if you have space — keeping those you use often (like the air fryer and blender) out on your counter.
+I also recommend — if you have space — that you keep those you use often out on your countertop.
 If you have to dig around a closet every time you want to use them, you never will.

 If we don’t have time to be sick, we have to make time to be healthy.

 In no particular order, here are my favorites and why.
-(Disclosure: while no one pays me to make these recommendations, if you purchase them through the links provided, I make a small commission.)
+(Disclosure: while no one pays me to make these recommendations, if you purchase them through the links provided, I make a small commission, so thank you for using the links.
+I appreciate it very much.)

-- Air Fryer: Circulating air up, down, and all around, an air fryer is essentially a compact convection.
-I had the space to add this appliance, but if you are choosing between a small convection oven (toaster oven size) and an air fryer, you’d be better off choosing the convection oven.
-Having said that, I love my air fryer and use it every day, the main benefit of which is not having to preheat it before using.
+Circulating air up, down, and all around, an air fryer is essentially a compact convection oven.
+I love my air fryer and use it every day, one of the main benefits of which is not having to preheat it before using.
 While it’s a great way to cook without oil, I still find that a little oil adds moisture and flavor to my veggies that are too dry without it.
 But you just need so little!
 Favorite things to cook in my air fryer:

 - Brassicas: cauliflower, broccoli, broccolini, Brussels sprouts.
 Just a small amount of oil rubbed on each floret, tossed with a sprinkling of salt is all you need for crispy bites in 10 minutes.